Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Speedup technique for algorithms on in the CONGEST model

 Next, we obtain an MIS algorithm for $G^k$.
 It starts with computing $O(\Delta^k)$-coloring of $G^k$.
 Then, for each color class $i = 1,2,...$, an iteration is performed, consisting of $k$ rounds.
 Specifically, all vertices of color $i$ perform broadcast to distance $k$.
 That is, each such vertex initializes a broadcast message with a counter that is initialized to $0$.
-Each time such a message is recieved, the counter is incremented by $1$.
+Each time such a message is received, the counter is incremented by $1$.
 If a vertex receives several messages in parallel, it handles only one of them, and the others are discarded.
-Specifically, this is a message with the smallest ID among them.
-(Ties are broken arbitrarily.)
 If the counter of the message is smaller than $k$ it is sent to the immediate neighbors.
 Otherwise, it is discarded.
 Therefore, an iteration completes within $k$ rounds.
 Then vertices of color $i$ that initiated the broadcast decide to join the MIS, and vertices that received the messages decide not to join.
 Vertices that made decisions become inactive.
-Then the next iteration starts, with broadcast from active vertices of the next color, where the participating vertices are those that are still active.
-After $O(\Delta^k)$ such iterations, the algorithm terminates.
-This completes the description of the algorithm.
-Its correctness and running time are provided in the next theorem.
+Then the next iteration starts on the remaining active vertices, etc. After $O(\Delta^k)$ such iterations, the algorithm terminates.